REESELAW BLOG

 Across the Ages, A Routine Leads to Success

-No parent wants to be a nag, chasing after their child to get them to admit to and complete their homework assignments.
+No parent wants to be a nag, chasing after their child to get them to commit to and complete their homework assignments.
 Like brushing teeth and other habits, setting up a routine for homework reduces tension, and helps keep students on track.
-Ann distinguishes a routine from a schedule because setting a specific time of day doesnt allow the flexibility that is needed with after-school activities, custodial changeovers, and other interruptions.
+Ann distinguishes a routine from a schedule because setting a specific time of day does not allow the flexibility that is needed with after-school activities, custodial changeovers, and other interruptions.
 A routine like "homework begins half an hour after you get home," lets the child have some critical downtime, but sets an expectation of starting work after a breather.

 Younger children may not have homework, but the routine can be established at an early age by starting homework time by reading books, doing extra exercises, or studying for a test.
 This way, by the time the child begins middle school and homework steadily increases, the routine is in place.
 Setting a firm starting time is more likely to succeed than a specific end time.
-For children who have time management challenges, a deadline doesnt get the work done, whereas a habitual start time helps with consistency.
+For children who have time management challenges, a deadline doesn't get the work done, whereas a habitual start time helps with consistency.
 Ann also notes that as children age, they have later starting times because of longer school days and a different internal clock.
 While she thinks its a good idea to let older children do their homework in the evening, she suggests that time right before dinner should be dedicated to opening books and calendars to start thinking about what needs to be accomplished that evening.

 Electronic or Not - Use a Calendar

-Whats Really Going On
+What Is Really Going On

 Different children struggle with different aspects of school.
 Some have subject matter challenges with cumulative subjects like math where it is important to keep up with the gradual increase in complexity.
 Others have challenges with executive function, which means their comprehension is adequate, but they find it hard to be organized or diligent in completing their work.
-Its important to observe and talk to your child about what might be hardest for them.
+It is important to observe and talk to your child about what might be hardest for them.
 Ann suggests more open questions can help the conversation be productive.
 Instead of asking about specific homework assignments, ask a child what they need or want to accomplish, which can help them organize their study priorities.

 How to Deal With the Distraction of Social Media